Introduction

 Divorce under Christian law by Mutual Consent

-1. The concept of mutual consent for divorce under christian law and the minimum period to live separately before seeking divorce is a little different from other personal laws.
+1. The concept of mutual consent for divorce under Christian law and the minimum period to live separately before seeking divorce are a little different from other personal laws.
 Section 10 A provides for the dissolution of marriage by mutual consent.
-The section provides a requisite of two years of separation before applying for a divorce under christian law.
+The section requires two years of separation before applying for a divorce under Christian law.

 Divorce under Christian Law by judicial separation